partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Long ago, there was a girl who was known for her red kerchief as Little Red Riding Hood.
 Little Red Riding Hood had a grandmother who lived alone in the forest.
 But the old woman had fallen ill.
 So, accompanied by a big dog, a tricycle, a little girl, and a stuffed bear, she set off to visit her poor granny.

 Judy: Huh?
-Barley's not here.
+Barkley's not here.

 Momo: No, he's in the basket.
 He has to defeat the wolf later on.